|

 P. Barenbaum, E. Bonelli, and K. Mohamed.

-Pattern Matching and Fixed Points: Resource Types and Strong Call-By-Need.
+Pattern Matching and Fixed Points:

 In D. Sabel, editor, Proceedings of PPDP 2018, ACM, Article 6, 2018.